 As a bank that depends significantly on the issuance of senior and subordinated debt securities in the international capital markets, Akbank is dependent upon the credit ratings assigned to such securities, to itself as an issuer and to the Turkish sovereign.
-Moody's has assigned Akbank a Long-Term Foreign Currency Deposit rating and a Long-Term Local Currency Deposit rating of B3 and B2, respectively.
-Fitch has assigned Akbank a Long-Term Foreign Currency issuer default rating and Long-Term Local Currency issuer default rating and Long-Term Local Currency issuer default rating of B4.
-If either of these credit rating agencies were to downgrade Akbank or change the outlook of these ratings, this could adversely affect Akbank's ability to access the international capital markets.
-Furthermore, any change in Akbank's credit rating could adversely affect its calculation of its capital adequacy ratio, since Akbank calculates its capital adequacy ratio according to the Capital Adequacy Regulation published by the

-BRSA, which allows Akbank to use only Fitch ratings to calculate the risk-weighted assets for capital adequacy purposes.
+Moody's has assigned Akbank a long-term foreign currency deposit rating and a long-term local currency deposit rating of B2.
+Fitch has assigned Akbank a long-term foreign currency deposit rating agencies were to downgrade Akbank or change the outlook of these ratings, this could adversely affect Akbank's ability to access the international capital markets.
+Furthermore, any change in Akbank's credit rating could adversely affect its calculation of its capital adequacy ratio, since Akbank calculates its capital adequacy ratio according to the Capital Adequacy Regulation published by the BRSA, which allows Akbank to use only Fitch ratings to calculate the risk-weighted assets for capital adequacy purposes.
 See "Selected Statistical And Other Information-Capital Adequacy".

 In addition, since substantially all of Akbank's assets are located in Turkey, any downgrade or potential downgrade of the Turkish sovereign rating could negatively affect the perception of Akbank and could lead to a corresponding downgrade in its own credit ratings, which could adversely affect its ability to raise capital.
-For example, in both 2018 and 2019, each of Moody's, S&P and Fitch downgraded Akbank's credit rating or those of its financial products following the downgrade or negative review of the Turkish sovereign's rating, debt rating or its foreign currency deposit ceiling.
+For example, on 11 September 2020, Moody's downgraded Turkey's long-term issuer and senior unsecured debt ratings to "B2" from "B1" and affirmed its "negative" outlook.
+On 16 September 2020, Moody's downgraded the ratings of mortgage covered bonds issued by Akbank and certain other Turkish banks.
+Akbank's credit rating or those of its financial products following the downgrade or negative review of the Turkish sovereign's rating, debt rating or its foreign currency deposit ceiling.
 Any future such downgrades could adversely affect Akbank's access to capital and hence its business, financial condition and/or results of operations.
 Investors should be aware that a credit rating is not a recommendation to buy, sell or hold securities and may be revised, suspended or withdrawn by its assigning rating agency at any time.
 As at the date of this Prospectus, each rating agency rating the Notes is established in the EU and registered under the CRA Regulation.
 As such, these rating agencies are included in the list of credit rating agencies published by the European Securities and Markets Authority in accordance with the CRA Regulations.